carlestecno/cats/README.md

-"detecting cats and shooting water with jetson nano and OpenCV, receiving images from 2 cameras on 2 raspi0w and shooting automatic water to scare"
+"detecting cats and shooting water with jetson nano and OpenCV, receiving images from 2 cameras on 2 raspi0w"